Scientist · Engineer

 Work · Teaching

-I am working on my PhD in neuroengineering.
-In my research, I try to figure out the principles behind how we are able to effortlessly transform intent into complex movements, with the hope of one day being able to create neural implants that interface with our bodies.
+I am working on my PhD in neuroengineering, with a focus on the computational principles behind how we are able to effortlessly transform intent into complex movements.

-I also develop custom electronics and embedded systems to facilitate low-cost, large-scale neuroscience and behavioral research, with a focus towards bringing easily deployable, robust large sensor networks to neuroscience.
+I work on custom electronics and embedded systems with a focus towards bringing easily deployable, robust large sensor networks to neuroscience.

 I have 20+ peer-reviewed articles in movement neuroscience, brain-computer interfaces, brain state prediction, functional neuroimaging, and optoelectronics.
 Some recent work include: